Maurizio-dot/Maurizio-dot1/README.md

 From this list we selected [this artwork](https://dati.beniculturali.it/lodview-arco/resource/HistoricOrArtisticProperty/0900281487-0.html).
 This property will serve as the starting point for the second phase of our project.

-**UNION???**

 ___

-### 2. Identifying missing data properties
+### Project phases 2 and 3: identifying missing data properties to create new RDF triples
+The objectives of the second phase of our project are as follows:
++ **Identifying Missing Data Properties of the Artwork**;
++ **Employing Different Approaches with LLM to Retrieve Information**;
-The second phase of our project involved searching for the IRIs (Internationalized Resource Identifiers) of the missing properties associated with the selected painting.
++ **Searching for the IRIs (Internationalized Resource Identifiers) of the Missing Properties**;
-In order to enrich the artwork with relevant triples, we employed both Gemini and ChatGPT using the Zero-Shot CoT technique to provide us with all the necessary information for its description:
++ **Suggesting Improvements by Creating New RDF Triples**.

+We started the enrichment from the subject of the work, which on ArCo includes several entities under one label: *Ultima cena, Trinità, Santi*.
+By contrast, we want to associate each of the depicted entities separately in order to provide a more detailed and precise description.
+For this reason, we asked ChatGPT through the Zero-Shot CoT technique to enhance the ‘a-cd:hasSubject’ relationship between the cultural asset ‘Last Supper’ by Andrea del Sarto and the subjects it represents.

 ![Gemini](<img width="720" alt="GEMINI1" src="https://github.com/user-attachments/assets/74189669-aa22-40b4-af91-e38c928471a1">)
 ![ChatGPT](https://github.com/user-attachments/assets/00af153f-bc2a-402d-a00e-f91bfa8a53f6)